top of page

 “How are you really doing?”

 Postpartum depression in Nigeria is more common than we admit — yet many mothers suffer silently.
+Not because they are weak.
+Not because they are ungrateful.
+But because they don’t even realize what they are experiencing.

 They tell themselves:

-* “I’m just tired.”
+“I’m just tired.”

-* “It’s just hormones.”
+“It’s just hormones.”

-* “Other women are coping better.”
+“Other women are coping better.”

-* “I should be happy… so why do I feel like this?”
+“I should be happy… so why do I feel like this?

 If this sounds like you, keep reading.